 In addition to all their other functions and responsibilities, it is necessary for the parents to take the first steps to investigate any possible disability.
 If the new arrival is found to have a disability, a whole new set of variables is introduced into the family dynamic.
 It is often a difficult transition to realize that the infant parents hoped to be perfect is just not what they expected.
 It can be a traumatic experience to accept the baby you received instead of the one you wished for.
-If you are not familiar with an essay called "Welcome to Holland" by Emily Pearl Kingsley, Google it and gain some insight about dealing with the emotional issues of raising a child with a disability.
+If you are not familiar with an essay called "Welcome to Holland" by Emily Pearl Kingsley, I would suggest you Google it and gain some insight about dealing with the emotional issues of raising a child with a disability.

-If the infant is deaf or hard of hearing, the family has a whole new set of professionals to deal with.
+If the infant is deaf or hard of hearing (D/HH), the family has a whole new set of professionals to deal with.
 Often the audiologist is the first such professional that the family encounters and is faced with the responsibility of delivering a diagnosis that may be frightening and confusing for the family.
 If the audiologist is insensitive to the emotions being experienced by the family and concentrates on delivering only factual information, the family may withdraw from the entire process until such time as they have been able to integrate their emotions with the diagnosis.
-In some cases, the audiologist may represent a second, third, or fourth opinion for a family reluctant to accept an initial diagnosis.
+In some cases, the audiologist may represent a second or third or fourth opinion for a family reluctant to accept an initial diagnosis.
 As professionals, we understand the importance of early diagnosis and intervention and convey a sense of urgency to initiate actions that the family may not be prepared to handle.
 It is absolutely essential that the family implicitly trust the professional before they are willing to accept any information they are being given.

 Generational differences have not only changed our lifestyle significantly but have a profound effect on the way we prefer to receive and assimilate information.
 Many of us grew up in situations totally unlike those experienced by young families in the information age.
 The Internet offers a huge source of information regarding almost everything.
-In early 2016, this author Googled several terms related to hearing loss.
-Hearing loss returned 30,600,000 hits, deafness 8,550,000 hits, cochlear implants 1,100,000 hits, early intervention 21,400,000 hits, and American Sign Language 539,000,000 hits.
-Contained in this astounding number of hits is a great deal of excellent information, probably an equal amount of inaccurate information, and a significant amount of downright bad information.
-The problem, of course, is separating the wheat from the chaff as far as relevant information is concerned.
+In early 2019, this author Googled several terms related to hearing loss.
+Hearing loss returned 513,000,000 hits; deafness 16,000,000 hits; cochlear implants 5,000,000 hits; early intervention 320,000,000 hits; and American Sign Language an astounding 3,060,000,000 hits.
+Contained in these hits is some excellent information, probably an equal amount of inaccurate information, and a significant amount of downright bad information.
+The problem, of course, is separating the wheat from the chaff as far as accurate, relevant information is concerned.

-The role of the professional has changed from information provider to information filter-helping to sort the good stuff from the incorrect or harmful.
+The role of the professional has changed from information provider to information filter-helping parents sort the good stuff from the incorrect or harmful.
 Parents will bring information from outside sources and expect the professional to be able to intelligently discuss the merits of each piece.
-Here are some suggestions for helping families to deal with outside information: